AdinlewaAbraham/Etherflow/README.md

-Welcome to Etherflow, a decentralized application (dapp) for making Ethereum transactions and visualizing your transaction history with added functionality of adding contact for reoccurring transactions.
+Welcome to Etherflow, a decentralized application (dapp) for making Ethereum transactions and visualizing your transaction history with added functionality of adding beneficiaries for reoccurring transactions.

-The main feature of Etherflow is the ability to add contact for reoccurring transactions, make Ethereum transactions directly from the dapp, and track your transaction history using React Chart 2, providing a graphical representation of your transaction data.
+The main feature of Etherflow is the ability to add beneficiaries for reoccurring transactions, make Ethereum transactions directly from the dapp, and track your transaction history using React Chart 2, providing a graphical representation of your transaction data.
 It also displays your wallet balance in Ether and USD.

 Etherflow is a work in progress and currently, the landing page is not completed yet.
 Additionally, the project is not optimized for mobile devices.